 It is immensely important that you don't eat your fear of loss inside yourself.
 And that's why you need people in your life with whom you can talk openly about everything that's on your mind.
 So if you have a person in your family or circle of friends that you think can help you, gather your courage and open up to that person.
 Often just letting things out can feel like a release.

 On whom do you depend for your happiness?
 Is it your partner?
 Your friends?
-Work colleagues?
+Colleagues at work?
 Family members?
-The correct answer is: You make your happiness dependent on you!
-If you don't, you make yourself emotionally dependent and thus only cause yourself additional harm in the long run.
-For this reason, it is sometimes important to.
-Relations terminated, which simply cause you harm.
+The right answer is: You make your happiness dependent on you!
+If you don't, you're making yourself emotionally dependent and only cause yourself additional damage in the long run.
+For this reason, it is sometimes important to Relations terminated, which simply cause you harm.

 Fear of loss always has its origin.
 As you have already experienced, this usually lies in your childhood.
 It is important to find out which events are possibly the reason for your fear of loss.
 A little tip: Take a pen and paper and write down all the events that could possibly be the reason for your fear of loss.